Wealth management

 Some admins will tell you to put all your products in reinsurance, but with certain high lines it just doesn’t make sense.
 Not everything belongs in reinsurance.
 Do direct deals instead of putting these make and models into reinsurance.

-Fees that you should be prepared to understand are admin fees, seeding fees, premium tax paid to states, repair order fees (claims fees).
+Fees that you should be prepared to understand are admin fees, ceding fees, premium tax paid to states, repair order fees (claims fees).
 You may even find that some admins charge three separate fees, others charge two or one.
 Working with experienced F&I agents can reap you benefits including dealer support and admin fee discounts.

 Regardless of the type of plan you have, be sure to review the ‘cession’ statements that come out quarterly.
-These explain the money that has been seeded that quarter, claims that were paid, will advise on the health of your reinsurance company.
+These explain the money that has been ceded that quarter, claims that were paid, will advise on the health of your reinsurance company.
 A good acceptable baseline is typically 60% profit and 40% loss.

 Many dealers don’t look at what really transpires with their reinsurance plans due to being overloaded with other issues or unavailable.
 These statements can be enormous and highly time consuming to review.
 Therefore, they don’t have the full picture of what they are paying out.
 Some dealers are able to use their own brokers, others do not.
 A lot of dealers don’t understand that is an option that is available to them.